tinloaf/ygg/docs/pages/Startpage.md

 If you need a Red-Black-Tree, a Zip Tree, an Interval Tree or an Interval Map in your C++ application, and for some reason the existing implementations (like std::set or boost::instrusive::rbtree) are not suited for you, Ygg may be the answer.
-Also, I do not know of any other implementation of what I call the "Dynamic Segment Tree" (if you know something similar, please let me know!)
+Also, I do not know of any other implementation of the "Dynamic Segment Tree" (if you know something similar, please let me know!)

 See the list of features below for why Ygg is awesome!